SEveringham/leaf-trait-responses-to-climate-change/README.md

 # leaf-trait-responses-to-climate-change
 Analysis for responses of Australian plant leaf trait changes to changes in climate metrics

-# leaf-trait-responses-to-climate-change
-Analysis for responses of Australian plant leaf trait changes to changes in climate metrics

-This analysis is for the mansucript entitled: XXX
+This analysis is for the mansucript entitled: Leaf morphological traits show greater responses to changes in climate than leaf physiological traits and gas exchange variables

 Data will be made freely available upon publication